boltops-tools/terraspace-docs/_docs/config/provider.md

 title: Provider Config
 ---

 You can configure the backend for terraform to use with `config/terraform/provider.rb` or `config/terraform/provider.tf`.
-The files in the config folder get materialized to each module you deploy.
+The files in the config folder get built with the module you deploy.

 ## Building

-When you run `terraspace` commands, it will use the files in the config folder and materialized withdeployed module.
+When you run `terraspace` commands, it will use the files in the config folder and builds them with the deployed module.
 For example, let's say you have an `app/modules/instance` module:

     ├── app
     │   └── modules